anikrahman0/Panelix/README.md

-Here's your **properly formatted and cleaned-up Markdown file** for the **Panelix Installer & Dashboard** documentation.
-I’ve fixed indentation, syntax, headers, lists, code blocks, typos (like the double `.com.com`), and ensured consistent structure and readability.

----

 # Panelix Installer & Dashboard

 Panelix is a modern **Laravel 12 Admin Dashboard**.
 This package provides a simple **installer** to create a new Panelix project on your local machine with minimal setup.